 The Sondex gauge was not scheduled to be read during this monitoring period.
-The inclinometer was scheduled to be read during this reporting period but the equipment failed during the reading and will be attempted again in 2022.
+The inclinometer was read during this reporting period but the data suggests that the casing is settling and can no longer provide reliable data.
+The instrument will be removed from the instrument list.